 We used independent research into the quality of the cover and customer service home insurance providers offer.
 To compare the price of their policies you can go directly to their sites or use a comparison site such as Go Compare.

 First, we used an impartial financial services rating service that looks at the level of cover provided by insurers.
-All of the policies in our list have five out of five stars, which means they offer “an excellent product with a comprehensive range of features and benefits”.
+All of the policies in our list have five out of five stars (except John Lewis Plus, which has four stars), which means they offer “an excellent product with a comprehensive range of features and benefits”.

 Then we consulted the in-depth reviews written by Which?.

-Finally, we looked at the percentage scores awarded by Fairer Finance.
+Finally, we looked at the percentage scores awarded by Fairer Finance and any awards the company has won.
 Fairer Finance rates companies for customer happiness, complaints handling, trust and transparency.

 What makes a good Home Insurance policy?